KatrooXp/cloud-and-devops-lab/Linux/README.md

     cut -d: -f1 /etc/passwd | sort

 ## Task29
-Вивести список усіх системних користувачів системи відсортованих за id, у форматі: login id
+Display a list of all system users of the system sorted by id, in the format: login id

 Commands:
 1. from /etc/passwd cut with deliminator ":", take first and third field: cut -d: -f1,3